Crete travel guide & 25 photos to feed your wanderlust

 Use everything: upside-down Tetris?

-Be on the watch out for some oddities.
+Be on the lookout for some oddities.
 The Cretans seem to be very creative when it comes to storing things.
 I always believe that oddities betray something about the soul of a place.
-In Crete, I came across several bizarre arrangements, and I must admit that I found them both useful and amusing.

 Is Crete expensive?
 How to budget?